 Document type 5

-If you are buying: purchase documents
+If buying: purchase documents

 Document type 6